-In most parts of Persia, the extended family, relatives and friends gather around and stay up late till dawn, enjoying the night.
-People were advised to do it because it was believed that evil powers were at their peak at that time, and in this way they would be protected against evil and misfortune.
+In most parts of Persia, the extended family, relatives, and friends gather around and stay up late till dawn, enjoying the night.
+People were advised to do it because it was believed that evil powers were at their peak at that time, and in this way, they would be protected against evil and misfortune.

 Another practice which is prevalent in some areas is what a young engaged man is supposed to do.
 He sends seven kinds of fruits and a variety of gifts to his fiancée at this night.
 Sometimes, the girl and her family also try to provide some gifts for the young man in return for the favor.

 Decorating and lighting the houses and yards with candles were also fascinating customs at Yalda night in Iran.
-Although it was done before invention of electricity, it’s still common in some areas due to the glamorous view created.
+Although it was done before the invention of electricity, it’s still common in some areas due to the glamorous view created.

 Foods and Drinks, the Central Part of This Ancient Iranian Tradition